CP1404/Practicals/prac_05/README.md

     To show the benefit of this, add three more tariffs (make them up).
     You should find that this is a very simple step for you, and your program can handle it without any extra coding.

+## Extension

+1. Convert parallel lists into a dictionary...

+    Recall that it's possible to represent information in the form of parallel lists where the indices determine how the information is related across lists.
+For example:

+    ```python
+    names = ["Jack", "Jill", "Harry"]
+    dates_of_birth = [(12, 4, 1999), (1, 1, 2000), (27, 3, 1982)]
+    ```

+    This means Jack was born on 12/4/1999, Jill was born on 1/1/2000, and Harry was born on 27/3/1982.
+    Write a program using a dictionary instead of the above parallel lists that allows the user to enter the date-of-birth details for 5 people, and have it display their individual ages.
+    **Hint:** you can **split()** a string like "12/4/1999", as we did in the lecture last week.

+2. Write a function that takes two parallel lists as input parameters and returns a dictionary where keys are from the first list and the values are from the second.
+Use the above example as a test case.

+3. Extend your name & address program with file loading and saving (and any other fun things you'd like to add).

+# Deliverables
+This section summarises the expectations for marking in this practical.

+- Practicals repository on GitHub and up-to-date (every week)
+- Pull Request that mentions another student properly
+- state_names.py
+- hex_colours.py
+- word_occurrences.py